 It is important to recognize that what the user thinks of as a "character"-a basic unit of a writing system for a language-may not be just a single Unicode code point.
 Instead, that basic unit may be made up of multiple Unicode code points.
 To avoid ambiguity with the computer use of the term character, this is called a user-perceived character.
-For example, "G" + acute-accent is a user-perceived character. users think of it as a single character, yet is actually represented by two Unicode code points.
+For example, "G" + grave-accent is a user-perceived character: users think of it as a single character, yet is actually represented by two Unicode code points.
 These user-perceived characters are approximated by what is called a grapheme cluster, which can be determined programmatically.

-Grapheme cluster boundaries are important for collation, regular expressions, UI interactions (such as mouse selection, arrow key movement, backspacing), segmentation for vertical text, identification of boundaries for first-letter styling, and counting "character" positions within text.
+Grapheme cluster boundaries are important for collation, regular expressions, UI interactions, segmentation for vertical text, identification of boundaries for first-letter styling, and counting "character" positions within text.
 Word boundaries, line boundaries, and sentence boundaries should not occur within a grapheme cluster: in other words, a grapheme cluster should be an atomic unit with respect to the process of determining these other boundaries.

 As far as a user is concerned, the underlying representation of text is not important, but it is important that an editing interface present a uniform implementation of what the user thinks of as characters.
-Grapheme clusters commonly behave as units in terms of mouse selection, arrow key movement, backspacing, and so on.
+Grapheme clusters can be treated as units, by default, for processes such as the formatting of drop caps, as well as the implementation of text selection, arrow key movement or backspacing through text, and so forth.
 For example, when a grapheme cluster is represented internally by a character sequence consisting of base character + accents, then using the right arrow key would skip from the start of the base character to the end of the last accent.